canecomext/cog/WARP.md

 ### Hook System

-Any operation can be extended with custom logic through hooks.
+Any operation can be extended with custom logic through the two-layer hook system:
+- **Domain Hooks**: Extend database operations with business logic within transactions
+- **REST Hooks**: Extend HTTP endpoints with request/response transformations and HTTP-specific logic

 ### Middleware Support